Financial Breakdown

 Comparables

-When compared to other contemporary releases of 1996, Afterschool Diary: Countdown to Adulthood stands as a testament to the volatile nature of the genre.
+As a representative of 1996's cinema, Afterschool Diary: Countdown to Adulthood offers a case study in how audience preferences are shifting.
 Its performance will likely influence studio decisions for future projects in this category.

 Frequently Asked Questions